athaleys/CloudComputing/tutorial/ECS.md

 # AWS Elastic Container Service
 Amazon Elastic Container Service (Amazon ECS) is used to deploy Docker containers.
-This tutorial is to run docker container on the ECS.
+This tutorial is to run docker container on the ECS through AWS management console.

 ## Prerequisite
 AWS account and access to AWS Management console.